madetech/handbook/guides/security/last_day.md

 - If you have a Client laptop ensure you have spoken to your Delivery Manager about how to return that.
 - Completed your timesheet up to and including your final day.

-Aura will remove access to all software and will be in touch regarding returning your laptop.
+Aura will be in touch regarding returning your laptop a week before you leave.
+You'll find information [here](https://github.com/madetech/handbook/blob/main/guides/security/leavers_laptop.md) on how to return your laptop to them.